NeutralMilk/Assignment_3/README.md

 You have a choice of four ships:

 a) A sloop is moderately fast and costs only 50 credits but is easy to destroy.
 It reveals all tiles that surround it
-b) A galleon is slow and more expensive at 200 credits but is powerful and hard to damage. it also revels less of the map
+b) A galleon is slow and more expensive at 200 credits but is powerful and hard to damage. it also revels less of the map but can shoot as far as a sloop
 c) A submarine is very fast and costs 350 credits.
 It can destroy most enemies in one hit but can also be destroyed very easily itself.
 It only reveals the tile that it occupies.
 d) A warship is the most expensive at 500 credits but is powerful and fast and has a lot of armour.
 It reveals the same amount as a sloop.